Mint-made errors: Misaligned dies

 Dies must be properly aligned in presses for coins to be struck correctly.
 Errors occur when dies are offset, tilted, or rotated.
-Offset errors occur when the hammer die is not centered over the anvil die typically resulting in an off-centered obverse, but centered reverse.
-Tilting errors occur when die surfaces are not parallel producing coins that are thinner along one edge, and sometimes causing missing design elements along the opposite edge because of insufficient pressure being exerted on that edge.
-Rotation errors occur when the images on the obverse and reverse dies are turned from the normal positions such as when the reverse image is at a right angle to the obverse.
+Offset errors occur when the hammer die is not centered over the anvil die, typically resulting in an off-center obverse but centered reverse.
+Tilting errors occur when die surfaces are not parallel, producing coins that are thinner along one edge and sometimes causing missing design elements along the opposite edge because of insufficient pressure being exerted on that edge.
+Rotation errors occur when the images on the obverse and reverse dies are turned from the normal positions, such as when the reverse image is at a right angle to the obverse.

 Strike errors

 Strike errors occur when the planchet is struck.
 It is a fault in the manufacturing process rather than in either the die or the planchet.
 Numismatists often prize strike-error coins over perfectly struck examples, which tend to be more common, but less highly than die-error coins, which are usually rarer, making them valuable.